stackery/demo-conditional-examples/README.md

 A single IAC template per application stack is simpler and less brittle then multiple files.

-The benefits of simplicity are: ease of understanding, ease of change, ease of debugging, flexibility.
+The benefits of the pattern we've created are: ease of understanding, ease of change, ease of debugging, flexibility.

 ### Example Use Case